sergiomarquezdev/pingufly-2d/README.md

 - Desktop controls with keyboard shortcuts for improved user experience

 ### Game State Management
+- Centralized state management with GameStateManager
 - Clean scene transitions with loading states
-- Pause and resume functionality
 - Game over screen with final scores and options to continue
-- Persistent storage for game settings and high scores
+- Persistent storage for best distances

 ## 🚀 Getting Started